TEST NAME: Prenatal Microarray

 - Prenatal Microarray does NOT analyze the mother’s chromosomes.
 If desired, Postnatal Chromosome Analysis on maternal blood can be ordered separately.

 - Prenatal Microarray can be completed concurrently with Prenatal Chromosome Analysis or as a reflex if chromosome analysis does not identify an abnormality.

-Required forms: Prenatal Test Request Form
+REQUIRED FORMS: Prenatal and Pregnancy Loss Test Request Form

-Other forms: Request for Pre-Authorization for Genetic Testing (Prenatal Diagnoses)
+OTHER FORMS: Request for Pre-Authorization for Genetic Testing (Prenatal Diagnoses)